fjcollyer/Connect4-AI-Deep-Q-Learning/README.md

 By default the API will run on http://127.0.0.1:8080.
 If if runs on a differnet port you must update the code in "ui/src/Game.js" to use the correct URL.

 ## Training the model
-To train a new version of the model, follow these steps:

 ### 1. Set hyperparameters and paramaters
 In "api/train/main.py" there is a Config class that contains most of the important hyperparamaters and paramaters.